Greenfield Hotel Development in Africa & Middle East: Your Definitive Q&A Hub for 2026 in Africa

 Question from: Ajit Singh - Investment Director, London UK

-Beyond the standard feasibility studies, the risks that most frequently derail projects are 'soft' and often underestimated.
-Land tenure is paramount; a title deed is not enough.
-One must verify historical usage, community land rights, and potential for future disputes.
-Similarly, infrastructure risk extends beyond the site.
+Beyond standard feasibility studies, the risks that most frequently derail projects are 'soft' and often underestimated.
+Land tenure is paramount; a title deed alone is never sufficient proof of ownership.
+One must verify historical usage patterns, community land rights, and the potential for future disputes.
+Infrastructure risk extends well beyond your immediate site boundaries.

-The reliability of utilities - is there guaranteed power, water pressure, and sewage connectivity - must be stress-tested for worst-case scenarios.
-Finally, the talent gap is a silent killer.
-The ability to attract and retain a pre-opening Project Manager or Consultant and core executive team with local experience in navigating permits and construction is a risk that needs a mitigation strategy from day one.
+The reliability of utilities - guaranteed power, consistent water pressure, and functional sewage connectivity - must be stress-tested for worst-case scenarios.
+A single failed transformer or a dry borehole can halt operations indefinitely.
+The talent gap is a silent killer that many pro formas ignore completely.
+The ability to attract and retain a pre-opening Project Manager or Consultant with local experience is critical.

 Example: A prominent investment group in Lagos secured a prime site for a hotel but faced an 18-month delay because the required municipal power substation was at capacity, forcing a last-minute, multi-million dollar investment in an independent power plant, impacting the project's initial return projections.